BBastrop BuilderBuilding in the Lost Pines

 Fire-Resistant Building

 After the 2011 wildfire, fire-resistant construction is critical in the Lost Pines.
 Use Class A roofing (metal or concrete tile), fiber-cement siding, tempered glass, enclosed eaves, and defensible space — 30+ feet clear around the structure.
+The Texas A&M Forest Service Firewise program has free guidance.

 Energy Efficiency